nataraj2/BlenderScriptingForCFD/README.md

 # A ready-to-run script for Blender Cycles Render v2.78

+## A water bubble in air simulation rendered in Blender
 <img src="pic04.jpg?raw=true&v=100" alt="your_alternative_text" width="100%" height="100%" loop="true" autoplay="true">

 This repo demonstrates the Python scripting in Blender Cycles Render for